nickinhinguyen/Counter-App/README.md

 **Make the Screen Interactive**

 Open the MainActivity.java class
 - We have a different type of UI controls available in android to implement the user interface for our android applications.
-In this project, we use the TextView and Button user interface control.
+In this project, we use the TextView and Button user interface controls.
 We need to declare the variables that are bind to the components declare in the UI.
-Make sure to import TextView and Button type
+Make sure to import TextView and Button types
 ```sh
 import android.view.View;
 import android.widget.Button;